-- 9.1.1 The training/recertification provider provides a recertification programme(s) that is available to all vocationally-registered doctors within the scope(s) of practice, including those who are not fellows.
-(Refer to Note 'c').
-The training provider publishes its recertification programme requirements and offers a system for participants to document their recertification programme activity. - 9.1.2 The training/recertification provider determines its requirements in consultation with stakeholders and designs its recertification programme to meet Medical Council of New Zealand requirements and accreditation standards. - 9.1.3 The training/recertification provider's recertification programme(s) requirements define the required participation in activities that maintain and develop the knowledge, skills and performance required for safe and appropriate practice in the relevant scope(s) of practice, including cultural competence, cultural safety, professionalism and ethics. - 9.1.4 The training/recertification provider determines the appropriate type of activities under each continuing professional development category.
-It assigns greater credit for activities that evidence shows are most effective in improving a doctor's performance. - 9.1.5 The training/recertification provider ensures that in each cycle, participants are required to undertake a mix of activities across all three continuing professional development (CPD) categories: - I. Reviewing and reflecting on practice - II.
+- 9.1.1 The recertification programme provider provides a recertification programme(s) that is available to all vocationally-registered doctors within the scope(s) of practice, including those who are not fellows.
+The training provider publishes its recertification programme requirements and offers a system for participants to document their recertification programme activity. - 9.1.2 The recertification programme provider determines its requirements in consultation with stakeholders and designs its recertification programme to meet Medical Council of New Zealand requirements and accreditation standards. - 9.1.3 The recertification programme provider's recertification programme(s) requirements define the required participation in activities that maintain and develop the knowledge, skills and performance required for safe and appropriate practice in the relevant scope(s) of practice, this must include the areas of cultural safety, professionalism and ethics. - 9.1.4 The recertification programme provider determines the appropriate type of activities under each continuing professional development (CPD) category.
+It assigns greater weight to activities that evidence shows are most effective in improving a doctor's performance. - 9.1.5 The recertification programme provider ensures that in each cycle, participants are required to undertake a mix of activities across all three CPD categories: - I. Reviewing and reflecting on practice - II.
 Measuring and improving outcomes - III.
-Educational activities (continuing medical education CME). - 9.1.6 The recertification programme(s) requires participants to undertake a structured conversation, at least annually, with a peer, colleague or employer.
-Providers must offer a process and guidance to support this activity to ensure the greatest benefit is gained from this process.
-(Refer to Note 'e') - 9.1.7 The recertification programme(s) requires participants to develop and maintain a professional development plan.
-Participants must complete a cycle of planning that includes reflection on identified professional development needs, learning goals and achievements based on their current and intended scope(s) of practice.
-(Refer to Note 'f')-Providers must provide a platform and template to enable these elements to be satisfied and that ensures (and records) that the participant satisfies this requirement. - 9.1.8 The training/recertification provider ensures that cultural safety and a focus on health equity are embedded within and across all of the three CPD categories and all other core elements of the programme (outlined above in standards 9.1.5, 9.1.6 & 9.1.7).
-The recertification programme must assist participants to meet cultural safety standards.
-(Refer to Note 'g')
+Educational activities (continuing medical education CME). - 9.1.6 The recertification programme requires participants to undertake a structured conversation, at least annually, with a peer, colleague or employer.
+Providers must offer a process and guidance to support this activity to ensure the greatest benefit is gained from this process. - 9.1.7 The recertification programme requires participants to develop and maintain a professional development plan. - 9.1.8 The recertification programme provider ensures that cultural safety and a focus on health equity are embedded within and across all of the three CPD categories and all other core elements of the recertification programme.
+The recertification programme must support participants to meet cultural safety standards. - 9.1.9 The recertification programme provider makes available a multisource feedback process for participants to voluntarily undertake, should they wish to do so. - 9.1.10 The recertification programme provider makes available a process for collegial practice visits (sometimes referred to as Regular Practice Review) for participants to voluntarily participate in, should they wish to do so.

-- 9.1.9 The training/recertification provider makes available a multisource feedback process for participants to voluntarily undertake, should they wish to do so.
-(Refer to Note 'h') - 9.1.10 The training/recertification provider makes available a process for collegial practice visits (sometimes referred to as Regular Practice Review) for participants to voluntarily participate in, should they wish to do so. - 9.1.11 The training/recertification provider has a documented policy/process for assessing and recognising appropriate activities that are undertaken through other processes, such as fulfilling the requirements of another recertification or in the course of a doctor's employment, and credits these towards recertification programme requirements.
-(Refer to Notes 'j' and 'k') - 9.1.12 The training/recertification provider ensures there is a method by which review and continuous quality improvement of the recertification programme occurs. - 9.1.13 The training/recertification provider must have a process in place for monitoring participation and reviewing whether participants are meeting recertification requirements.
-The provider must define the categories of participants (for example Fellows/associates/members) and the number of participants undertaking the recertification programme. - 9.1.14 The training/recertification provider must regularly audit the records of programme participants, including completeness of evidence and educational quality.
-The provider must have a policy/process that addresses how non-compliance is noted, what action is taken by the provider to encourage compliance/re-engagement and the threshold for then reporting to Medical Council of New Zealand. - 9.1.15 The training/ recertification provider must inform Medical Council of New Zealand (at least annually) of those who are participating in the recertification programme and whether they are meeting requirements.
-This is in addition to immediately reporting known non-compliance.
+- 9.1.11 The recertification programme provider has a documented process for recognising and crediting appropriate and high quality recertification activities that are undertaken through another organisation. - 9.1.12 The recertification programme provider ensures there is a method by which review and continuous quality improvement of the recertification programme occurs. - 9.1.13 The recertification programme provider has a process in place for monitoring participation and reviewing whether participants are meeting recertification requirements.
+The provider defines the categories of participants (for example Fellows/associates/members) and the number of participants undertaking the recertification programme. - 9.1.14 The recertification programme provider regularly audits the records of programme participants, including completeness of evidence and educational quality.
+The provider has a process to address participants' failure to satisfy programme requirements.
+This must include action taken by the provider to encourage compliance/re-engagement, and the threshold and process for reporting continuing non-participation to the Medical Council of New Zealand. - 9.1.15 The recertification programme provider reports to the Medical Council of New Zealand as soon as practicable when a participant fails to re-engage and satisfy programme requirements and gives immediate notification of any participant who withdraws from their programme.